BrightSoul/MarsRover/README.md

  * Implement obstacle detection before each move to a new square.
 [Rover.cs#L73](src/MarsRover.Api/Models/Rover.cs#L73).
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.
 [Rover.cs#L108](src/MarsRover.Api/Models/Rover.cs#L108)

 ## API sample usage
 The [MarsRover.Api](src/MarsRover.Api/MarsRover.Api.csproj) project is a class library which can be packed and referenced by other projects.
-Use it as follows:
+Use it as follows.
 ```csharp
 using System.Drawing;
 using MarsRover.Api.Models;